MicrosoftLearning/mslearn-azure-ai-developer/instructions/azure-app-insights/01-app-insights-auto-instrument.md

 1. When the deployment is completed, select the link in the **Default domain** field located in the **Essentials** section to open the app in a new tab in your browser.

+1. Close the cloud shell.

 Now it's time to view some basic application metrics in Application Insights.
 Don't close this tab, you'll use it in the rest of the exercise.

 ## View metrics in Application Insights

-Return the tab with the Azure Portal and navigate to the Application Insights resource you created earlier.
+1. Return to the tab with the Azure Portal and navigate to the Application Insights resource you created earlier.

     The **Overview** tab displays some basic charts:

     * Failed requests
     * Server response time
     * Server requests
     * Availability

     In this section you will perform some actions in the web app and then return to this page to view the activity.
 The activity reporting is delayed, so it may take a few minutes for it to appear in the charts.

     Perform the following steps in the web app.

 1. Navigate between the **Home**, **+ Counter**, and **Weather** navigation options in the menu of the web app.